Skip to main content

 #

 Over time, different asset classes grow at different rates.
-A stock market rally will naturally increase your equity holdings’ weight in your portfolio, while bonds may lag.
-Similarly, a market downturn can shift allocations dramatically.
-Without rebalancing, your portfolio can drift significantly from your intended target allocation, exposing you to unintended risk or missed opportunity.
+A stock market rally increases your equity weight, while bonds lag.
+Without rebalancing, your portfolio can drift significantly from your target, exposing you to unintended risk.

 Risk Management Through Rebalancing